Does Montana require minimum car insurance coverage?

 Fast facts about driving and auto insurance in the Treasure State:

-Montana is one of the most dangerous states for driving in the snow, with Interstate 80 frequently shut down during snowstorms.
-Make sure you have good snow tires, and add collision coverage to protect against damage to your vehicle from accidents caused by icy roads.
+Montana is one of the most dangerous states for driving in the snow, with interstate highways frequently shut down during snowstorms.
+Make sure you have good snow tires and add collision coverage to protect against damage to your vehicle from accidents caused by icy roads.

-Montana ranked second in the nation for vehicle collisions with animals in 2019.
-Comprehensive coverage can pay to repair or replace your ride as a result of damage from an animal collision.
+Montana ranked second in the nation for vehicle collisions with animals in 2020.
+Comprehensive coverage can pay to repair or replace your ride due to damage from an animal collision.

-Nearly 10% of Montana drivers were uninsured in 2015, according to the Insurance Information Institute.
+About 8.5% of Montana drivers were uninsured in 2019, according to the Insurance Information Institute.
 Add uninsured motorist coverage to your auto policy to protect against drivers with no insurance.